dotswg/dots-requirements/draft-ietf-dots-requirements.md

   remote peer.

 OP-003
-: Session Health Monitoring: The client and server MUST regularly send beacons to each other after mutual authentication in order to keep the DOTS session open.
-A session MUST be considered active until a client or server explicity end the session, or either endpoint fails to receive beacons from the other after a mutually negotiated timeout period has elapsed.
+: Session Health Monitoring: The client and server MUST regularly send heartbeats to each other after mutual authentication in order to keep the DOTS session open.
+A session MUST be considered active until a client or server explicity end the session, or either endpoint fails to receive heartbeats from the other after a mutually negotiated timeout period has elapsed.

 OP-004
 : Mitigation Capability Opacity: DOTS is a threat signaling protocol.
 The server and mitigator MUST NOT make any assumption about the attack detection, classfication, or mitigation capabilities of the client.
-While the server and mitigator MAY take hints from any attack telemetry included in client beacons, the server and mitigator cannot depend on the client for authoritative attack classification.
+While the server and mitigator MAY take hints from any attack telemetry included in client heartbeats, the server and mitigator cannot depend on the client for authoritative attack classification.
 Similarly, the mitigator cannot assume the client can or will mitigate attack traffic on its own.